EVERSE-ResearchSoftware/RSQKit/EDITORS_CHECKLIST.md

 ## Editors Checklist

-### General guidelines for Approving Pull Requests
+### General Guidelines for Approving Pull Requests

 Before approving and merging a pull request (PR), the Editors will check that: